 Amon(Sarcastically): I call out their names dramatically and they lift up, how long have you been playing this game?

-And before that there was this exchange between Pegasus and Napolean in Season Two (keep in mind that Pegasus did always have a weird sense of humor in both versions):
+This exchange between Pegasus and Napolean in Season Two (keep in mind that Pegasus did always have a weird sense of humor in both versions):

 Pegasus: But only on the condition that you both can defeat me.